EXPLAINER: What would paying for natural gas in rubles mean?

 Around 60% of imports are paid in euros, and the rest in dollars.
 Putin wants to change that by requiring foreign gas importers to purchase rubles and use them to pay state-owned supplier Gazprom.

-Putin told the Russian central bank last Wednesday to come up with a workable system.
+Putin told the Russian central bank last Wednesday to come up with a workable systemby Thursday.

 WHAT EFFECTS COULD THAT PLAN HAVE?